mezcel/document-generator/current demo/readme.md

+# WIP File
-This is version is full of bugs

-This copy of the code is for (scratch pad / trial and error)
+## This is version is deliberatley full of bugs.
+This is a (scratch pad / trial and error).

+## In this html file, I am reworking the file export and import